 This is why most of our meal prep readers prefer to remain flexible and prepare their make-ahead meals twice a week.

-For meal prep, food labeling works differently because you are cooking make-ahead meals, and it can be confusing at first recording your own use by dates.
+For meal prep, food labeling works differently because you are cooking make-ahead meals, and it can be confusing at first to record your own use by date.

 It is the same as guessing how long it is safe to eat leftovers.